 Qorvo (QRVO) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 21.74% over the past month.
-This has outpaced the Computer and Technology sector's gain of 5.14% and the S&P 500's gain of 6.19% in that time.
+Coming into today, shares of the chipmaker had gained 11.16% in the past month.
+In that same time, the Computer and Technology sector gained 5.19%, while the S&P 500 gained 4.77%.

-Wall Street will be looking for positivity from QRVO as it approaches its next earnings report date.
-On that day, QRVO is projected to report earnings of $2.44 per share, which would represent year-over-year growth of 55.41%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.04 billion, up 32.27% from the year-ago period.
+Investors will be hoping for strength from QRVO as it approaches its next earnings release.
+The company is expected to report EPS of $2.44, up 55.41% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.04 billion, up 32.27% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for QRVO.
-These revisions help to show the ever-changing nature of near-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.43% higher.
-QRVO currently has a Zacks Rank of #2 (Buy).
+QRVO is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, QRVO is currently trading at a Forward P/E ratio of 18.59.
-This represents a discount compared to its industry's average Forward P/E of 18.66.
+Digging into valuation, QRVO currently has a Forward P/E ratio of 17.99.
+For comparison, its industry has an average Forward P/E of 18.38, which means QRVO is trading at a discount to the group.

-It is also worth noting that QRVO currently has a PEG ratio of 1.33.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Semiconductors - Radio Frequency stocks are, on average, holding a PEG ratio of 1.16 based on yesterday's closing prices.
+Investors should also note that QRVO has a PEG ratio of 1.29 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Semiconductors - Radio Frequency was holding an average PEG ratio of 1.13 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.